 Where do expedition cruises sail?

-Just about anywhere deep and wide enough to sail in destinations around the globe—that means the narrowest of Northern Europe’s fjords, the open sea, the small harbors of the Mediterranean or Costa Rica, and even the ice-clogged channels of the Northwest Passage.
-Where won’t you find us?
+Just about anywhere deep and wide enough to sail in destinations around the globe—that means the narrowest of Northern Europe’s fjords, the open sea, the small harbors of the Mediterranean or Costa Rica and even the ice-clogged channels of the Northwest Passage.
+Where won’t you find National Geographic-Lindblad Expeditions?
 Heavily touristed ports and mass-market resorts.
-With small, nimble ships and talented crews, our captains can seek out remote shores and lesser-visited waterways so that our guests’ experience is authentic and personal.
+With small, nimble ships and talented crews, captains can seek out remote shores and lesser-visited waterways so that the guest experience is authentic and personal.

 What type of ship do you sail on?
 What are the accommodations and amenities like?

-The expedition ships of the Lindblad fleet range from the new National Geographic Islander II, an intimate vessel that plies the warm waters around the Galápagos and accommodates just 48 guests, to the sister ships National Geographic Resolution and National Geographic Endurance, both Polar Class 5–Category A icebreakers that can carry up to 126 guests.
-We also use ships that are ideally suited to the character of their destination, including a 14-cabin vessel built of tropical hardwood on our river cruises in the Amazon and the historic tall ship Sea Cloud on certain voyages to the Mediterranean and the Caribbean.
+The expedition ships of the National Geographic-Lindblad Expeditions fleet range from the new National Geographic Islander II, an intimate vessel that plies the warm waters around the Galápagos and accommodates just 48 guests, to the sister ships National Geographic Resolution and National Geographic Endurance, both Polar Class 5–Category A icebreakers that can carry up to 126 guests.
+There are also ships that are ideally suited to the character of their destination, including a 14-cabin vessel built of tropical hardwood for river cruises in the Amazon and the historic tall ship Sea Cloud on certain voyages to the Mediterranean and the Caribbean.

 How do you explore on an expedition cruise?
 What does a typical day look like?